From

 excited when I arrived in Manila .

 back.
-I am in fact going to Kuwait .
+I am, in fact, going to Kuwait .

 I immediately worked on my papers.
 Five days later, I received a call from my

 brother.
 Mother passed away.
-Since dead are buried immediately in Islam, I saw
+Since the dead are buried immediately in Islam, I saw no need to come home.
+That would take me at least a day.
+I have always

 preferred to keep the last memory of my mother while still alive although